GlenKPeterson/PdfLayoutManager/README.md

 Intended API Changes
 ====================
 Be a little more careful about making things inside the PdfLayoutMgr class private.
 Some older code in there is working and needs a cleanup before this can happen.
-If users follow the sample code in test/java/TestPdfLayoutMgr and don't try accessing default/package-scoped methods, they should not need to make any changes when this cleanup happens.
+If users follow the sample code in test/java/TestManualllyPdfLayoutMgr and don't try accessing default/package-scoped methods, they should not need to make any changes when this cleanup happens.

+ - Consider rapping checked exceptions for functional programmers.

 License
 =======